-The company recognises a loss allowance for expected credit losses ("ECL") on trade and other receivables and contract assets.
+The Company recognises a loss allowance for expected credit losses ("ECL") on cash and cash equivalents and trade and other receivables.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.